 White cabbage mixed with salt and fermented by lactic acid bacteria.
 During the fermentation or pickling process, microorganisms digest the cabbage’s natural sugars, which are converted into carbon dioxide and organic acids.

-Fermented cabbage is not only popular in Germany, but all over Europe, especially Central and Eastern Europe.
+Fermented cabbage is popular in Germany and all over Europe, especially Central and Eastern Europe.

-Sauerkraut is a super food, in my opinion.
-It’s full of beneficial probiotics or live bacteria produced during the fermentation process.
-These probiotics are great for the digestive health, they feed the good bacteria in the gut and can help fight against inflammation.
+Sauerkraut is a superfood, in my opinion.
+It’s full of beneficial probiotics or live bacteria produced during fermentation.
+These probiotics are great for digestive health; they feed the good bacteria in the gut and can help fight against inflammation.

-It also contains dietary fiber, which also aids digestion, helps with keeping a balanced blood sugar and might help with lowering cholesterol.
-It is a good source of vitamins C (supports immune system), A (reduces inflammation), and K (heart and bone health).
+It also contains dietary fiber, which aids digestion, helps maintain a balanced blood sugar, and might help lower cholesterol.
+It is a good source of vitamins C (supports the immune system), A (reduces inflammation), and K (heart and bone health).

 What do you need?

-- You can buy it in a can, jar, bag, or fresh from a barrel at the butchers.
+You can buy it in a can, jar, bag, or fresh from a barrel at the butcher.
 I’ve tried all these sorts; I can’t even count how many times I’ve cooked and eaten sauerkraut…

-- All sorts are delicious, the butcher’s sort might be the finest and healthiest (all the live bacteria it’s still there and alive), but the canned variety is good as well, not to mention that it is more convenient, as it can be bought way in advance and it can be stored for ages.
+All sorts are delicious.
+The butcher’s sort might be the finest and healthiest (all the live bacteria are still there and alive), but the canned variety is good as well.
+Not to mention that it is more convenient, as it can be bought way in advance and stored for ages.

-The right brand and where to buy it?
+What is the right brand, and where to buy it?

-- Not everything labeled as sauerkraut is fit for making this recipe.
-Look for German brands, like Mildessa from Hengstenberg.
+Not everything labeled as sauerkraut is fit for making this recipe.
+Look for German brands, like Mildessa from Hengstenberg (the Amazon affiliate link opens in a new tab).
 Even if they might cost a little more, they are worth it if what you are looking for is genuine taste and texture.

-- I had pretty lean bacon cubes this time, but regular bacon, pancetta and similar products are all fine.
+Bacon: I had pretty lean bacon cubes this time, but regular bacon, pancetta, and similar products are all fine.
 They can be either smoked or unsmoked.

 How to make Bavarian-style sauerkraut?

-- Chop the onions and the bacon, peel and chop the apple into small cubes.
+- Prepare ingredients: Drain the sauerkraut, chop the onions and the bacon, peel and chop the apple into small cubes.

-Definitely.
-Use oil instead of lard/bacon fat and leave out the bacon.
+Use oil instead of lard/bacon fat, and leave out the bacon.
 The dish will still taste delicious!

 What to do with leftovers?

-You can also enjoy the leftover kraut cold, as a salad.
-Or add to soups.
-Use for making sandwiches with chicken, cold meats, strong cheese or even fried tofu (so good).
-Or make hot dogs with wiener, frankfurters or bratwurst.
+You can also enjoy leftover kraut cold as a salad, or add it to soups.
+It's great for sandwiches with chicken, cold meats, strong cheese, or fried tofu.
+Or use it for hot dogs with wiener, frankfurters, or bratwurst.

 Bavarian Sauerkraut